 The County Ordinance has withstood all legal challenges, including the latest filed by a large manufacturer of plastic bags based outside California, and four California taxpayers, under Proposition 26.
 On May 15, 2013, the State Supreme Court denied review of the case.
 Per the original ruling, the charge on paper bags is not an invalid special tax.

 On May 14, 2013 the Los Angeles County Board of Supervisors voted to support Senate Bill 405 (Padilla), a bill that would implement a statewide plastic bag prohibition modeled similarly to the County’s bag reduction ordinance.
 For more information, please visit http://scvnews.com.

-March 2013 - The following graph shows how the ordinance has impacted carryout bag usage at large stores, who have all submitted their quarterly reports for the first five quarters of ordinance implementation.
+March 2013 - From data reported by large stores for the first five quarters, we have found a 19% reduction in paper bag use since the ban came into effect.
 More than half of the small stores have submitted the quarterly report for the second and third quarters of 2012 and a majority submitted their first quarter report.
 So far, small stores are also experiencing a continuing reduction in paper bag usage.

 September 2012 – County Staff Update [PDF, 33KB] - To build on information provided below in our July update and to address recent news reports related to an industry-funded

 study regarding the impacts of the County’s single use bag ordinance, we present the